th2-net/th2-conn-sailfish/README.md

 ## Extension

-You can add the ability to connect to a target system by implementing your own service in the Sailfish format and putting it and its configuration to the correct places in the base image.
+You can add the ability to connect to a target system by implementing your own service in the Sailfish format and putting it together with its configuration to the correct places into the base image.

-You need to take the following steps:
+You need to perform the following steps:

 1. Create the implementation of the [com.exactpro.sf.services.IService](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/java/com/exactpro/sf/services/IService.java).
    The examples of implementing this interface can be found [here](https://github.com/exactpro/sailfish-core/tree/master/BackEnd/Service).
    If the protocol is already implemented in the Sailfish services you can simply use the dependencies on the service's artifact for that protocol.

 2. Create the **services.xml** configuration file that contains the description for services you can use from that "Connect" component.
    You can find the example [here](https://github.com/th2-net/th2-conn-generic/blob/master/conn-fix/src/main/plugin/cfg/services.xml).
    This file must contain:
     + service name - the alias to use it from the "Connect" component;
     + the full class name of the _com.exactpro.sf.services.IService_ interface implementation for the protocol;
     + the full settings' class name for that protocol;